AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 ## Prerequisites {#prerequisites}

 This document is part of a multi-part tutorial.
-Please ensure that the previous chapters have been completed before proceeding with this chapter.
+Please ensure that the [previous chapter](create-content-fragment-models.md) has been completed before proceeding with this chapter.

 ## Objectives {#objectives}